Douglashwang82/github-75-progress/problems/two-sums_0001/README.md

 You may assume that each input would have exactly one solution, and you may not use the same element twice.

-Return the answer in any
+Return the answer if any